JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 An extension of Plots: Statistical plotting and tabular data.
 Complex histograms and densities, correlation plots, and support for DataFrames.
 Anything related to stats or special handling for table-like data should live here.

-### PlotRecipes
+### GraphRecipes

 An extension of StatsPlots: Graphs, maps, and more.
-If it's not a "base recipe", and also not clearly "statistical" in nature, then this package might be a good home.

-### MLPlots

-An extension of PlotRecipes, geared toward Machine Learning applications: neural nets, spike trains, ROC curves, and more.

-### GGPlots

-A prototype API/interface for "Grammar of Graphics" style plotting.
-This likely wouldn't add actual functionality, but would give users coming from R/ggplot2 a simple way to avoid Gadfly.
-I (Tom) wrote the prototype to show how easy it is, but since I dislike GoG-style, I never finished it.
-Completing this package would be a great self-contained project for interested parties.

 ---

 ## Choosing a Project

 For people new to Plots, the first step should be to read (and reread) the documentation.
 Code up some examples, play with the attributes, and try out multiple backends.
 It's really hard to contribute to a project that you don't know how to use.

 ### Beginner Project Ideas